Japan preparing for unexpected after Kim's death

+"We hope this sudden event does not have an adverse effect on the peace and stability of the Korean peninsula," Chief Cabinet Secretary Osamu Fujimura told a news conference after a hastily called ministerial meeting on security.

-"I've issued three orders, which are to strengthen our intelligence gathering capability, to cooperate with officials from the United States, South Korea and China, and to be prepared for the unexpected," Prime Minister Yoshihiko Noda told reporters.
+"Prime Minister (Yoshihiko) Noda told members of the security meeting to strengthen information gathering efforts, work closely and share information with relevant states including the United States, South Korea and China, and to prepare for any unexpected circumstances.
+The government hopes to take appropriate action as needed," Fujimura added.

-"We cannot allow Kim's death to harm peace and stability on the Korean peninsula."

-Ministers at a security meeting earlier on Monday reached no conclusion on whether to raise the level of alert for Japan's military.
+But he said the ministers at the security meeting had reached no conclusion on whether to raise the level of alert for Japan's military.

-Still, the government faces a tense end to the year as Noda prepares to visit China and complete important policies for the domestic economy, which include the budget for the fiscal year from next April and tax increases to cover welfare spending.

-"I ordered each division within the ministry to do their utmost in information gathering and in staying vigilant and watchful," a Defense Ministry spokesman quoted Defense Minister Yasuo Ichikawa as saying.

 ANXIOUS WAIT